AlloyXChange/alloyx-smart-contracts-v2/README.md

 - getAddress:  Get address for index
 - getNumber:  Get number for index

+**AdminUpgradeable**

+Base class for all the contracts which need convenience methods to operate admin rights

+- onlyAdmin(modifier):  Only admin users can perform.
+- isAdmin:  Check if the account is one of the admins.
+- addAdmin(OnlyAdmin): Add the account to admin users.
+- renounceAdmin: Renounce admin from the caller

 ## External Functions
 Below are the external functions and a description of their utility.